AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

   If not specified then all the comments found in the specification of the compilation units of the project are used to document the project;
   if specified then only those comments matching the specified regular expression are used to generate the documentation.
+The leading comment delimiters "--" are stripped before applying the regular expression.

   For example, the regular expression "^-" can be used to select the documentation of the following subprogram and skip the